Random Perturbations of Matrix Polynomials: Random perturbations of matrices

 We have $D^{(j)}=C^{(j)}$, $j=1,2,3,4$ and $\xi^{(j)}=8\ii$, $j=1,2,3$ and, $\xi^{(4)}=2\ii$.
 It is a matter of a straightforward calculation that the only solution of $1+\xi^{(j)} m_{\W}(z)=0$ equals $63\ii/8$ for $j=1,2,3$ and $3\ii/2$ for $j=4$.
 A sample set $\mathbf{\tilde{S}}_N$ and the spectrum of $X_N+A_N^{(4)}$ are plotted in Figure \ref{F0}.
 According to Theorem \ref{matrixmain}, the rate of convergence is (simplifying the statement slightly) $N^{-\frac12}$ in the $C^{(1)}$, $C^{(2)}$, and $C^{(4)}$ case, and $N^{-\frac16}$ in the $C^{(3)}$ case.
 The graphs of

 are presented in Figure \ref{F1}.
-Note that the log-log plot shows that the estimate of the convergence rate cannot be in practice improved.
-Furthermore, it is visible that the rate of convergence in the cases (1), (2) and (4) is $\const N^{-\frac12}$ and that the constant might be in each case different.
+Note that the log-log plot support the conjecture that the exponents in estimates of the convergence rates cannot be in practice improved.
+Namely, in all four cases the slope of the corresponding group of points are approximately ${-1/2}$ in cases (1), (2) and (4) and $-1/6 $ case (3).
+Furthermore, it is visible that while the exponent in the rate of convergence in the cases (1), (2) and (4) is the same, $ N^{-\frac12}$, these rates may differ by a constant.
+This is visible as a vertical shift of the graphs in corresponding to cases (1), (2) and (4).

 \end{example}

 Let us formulate now a direct corollary from Theorem \ref{matrixmain}.